wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 == Changelog ==

 = 1.9.9 =
-* Bug fix - Javascript/JQuery Error fixed.
+* Bug fix - Javascript/JQuery Error fixed

 = 1.9.8 =
-* Improvement - Now you have a choise between "attaching" your post to Facebook or "Sharing a link" to it.
+* Improvement - Now you have a choise between "attaching" your post to Facebook or "Sharing a link" to it
 * Improvement - Better Twitter connection for non ssl
 * Bug fix - Pinterest Default Settings
 * Bug fix - Pinterest Board Selection